HighnessAtharva/Blog/content/projects/What You Doing Right Now.md

 hidemeta: true
 ---

-{{< ico "brand-github" >}} **GITHUB :** <https://github.com/HighnessAtharva/WYDRN>

-## Project Summary

 WYDRN is a Social Networking website where you can track your movies, TV shows, games, books, and music.
 The aim of this project is to provide a centralized platform to track all your favorite media, eliminating the need to use multiple platforms like IMDB, Goodreads, Steam, RateYourMusic, and TVTime.
 It's one platform to rule them all!

+{{< ico "brand-github" >}} **GITHUB :** <https://github.com/HighnessAtharva/WYDRN>

 {{< galleries >}}
 {{< gallery src="/projects/wydrn0.webp" title="" >}}